brendancooley/imps2019/index.md

 **Description:** This course is designed to prepare incoming Politics Ph.D. students for POL 502 (Mathematics for Political Scientists) and other coursework in Formal & Quantitative Methods.
 It reviews calculus and linear algebra and introduces fundamental ideas of real analysis.

 The course consists of two parts.
-The **preview component** be completed by students remotely and will run from June XX to August XX.
+The **preview component** be completed by students remotely and will run from June 11 to August 16.
 Students will watch video lectures and complete weekly problem sets on topics in calculus and linear algebra.
-The **camp compenent** will take place in Princeton from August 27 to September 10.
+The **camp component** will take place in Princeton from August 27 to September 7.
 Class will meet twice daily and students will complete daily problem sets.

 **Course Structure:**